 If an employer is not in compliance with state workers’ comp laws or incorrectly believes that they are exempt, then workers may have additional rights to pursue compensation.
 The company may also receive a citation, fines, or even criminal prosecution, depending on the circumstances.

-Under both North Carolina and South Carolina law, employers are allowed to choose which doctors their employees must visit in order to file a workers’ compensation claim for their injury.
-You should know in advance if you are required to visit a certain doctor, network, or provider group in order to comply with your employer’s policy.
+Under both North Carolina and South Carolina law, employers can choose which doctors their employees must visit to file a workers’ compensation claim for their injury.
+You should know in advance if you are required to visit a particular doctor, network, or provider group to comply with your employer’s policy.

 Report your injury to your supervisor in a timely manner.
 In North Carolina, you have just 30 days to report your injury and file a claim.
-In South Carolina, you have the marginally more generous window of 90 days.
+South Carolina has a marginally more generous window of 90 days.

 Contact a workers’ compensation attorney for a free consultation to see if you have additional legal factors that must be considered for your case.
-You may have risks of having your claim denied if the injury was not clearly job-related, or “within the scope of employment.”
+You may risk having your claim denied if the injury was not job-related or “within the scope of employment.”
 You may also have additional forms of compensation available that are not initially offered through your claim.

-Workers owe it to themselves and their families to seek out the maximum amount of compensation available for their circumstances.
-Doing so is fulfilling part of “the grand bargain” while enforcing your rights as a worker to be covered for the inherent physical and medical risks of your job.
+Workers owe it to themselves and their families to seek the maximum compensation available for their circumstances.
+Doing so is fulfilling part of “the grand bargain” while enforcing your rights as a worker to be covered for your job’s inherent physical and medical risks.

-Many employers attempt to skirt around workers’ comp laws by declaring their employees “independent contractors,” or ICs.
+Many employers attempt to skirt workers’ comp laws by declaring their employees “independent contractors,” or ICs.
 Employees who receive a 1099 form for their yearly earnings are often classified as independent contractors.
-Since ICs are technically self-employed, businesses or persons who provide them with contract work can be considered not obligated to provide them with workers’ comp coverage.
+Since ICs are technically self-employed, businesses or persons who provide them with contract work may not be obligated to provide workers’ comp coverage.

-However, state workers’ compensation commissions and appeals courts are all too aware of these tactics.
+However, state workers’ compensation commissions and appeals courts are aware of these tactics.